bloominstituteoftechnology/front-end-project-week/README.md

 Trello URL: https://trello.com/b/P9zvpoLg/lambda-notes-megan-fontenot

-# Front End Project Week
+# Front End Project Week!

 This week you will be building a minimum viable product (MVP) for a note taking app called "Lambda Notes."